 - Web client – This is the opposite of “full client” and resembles webmail in that it totally relies on a third-party server.
 The third party replaces Alice and operates her entire transaction.

 How do I buy and sell stuff with Bitcoins?

 Here’s the funny thing with Bitcoins: there are no physical traces of them as of dollars.
 All you have are only records of transactions between different addresses, with balances that increase and decrease in their records that are stored on the blockchain.

 To see how the process works, let’s return to Alice.

 Example of a Bitcoin transaction

 Alice wants to use her Bitcoin to buy pizza from Bob.
 She’d send him her private “key,” a private sequence of letters and numbers, which contains her source transaction of the coins, amount, and Bob’s digital wallet address.
 That “address” would be another, this time, the public sequence of letters and numbers.
 Bob scans the “key” with his smartphone to decode it.
 At the same time, Alice’s transaction is broadcast to all the other network participants (called “nodes”) on her ledger, and, approximately, ten minutes later, is confirmed, through a process of certain technical and business rules called “mining.”
 This “mining” process gives Bob a score to know whether or not to proceed with Alice’s transaction.

 What is Mining?

-Mining, or processing, keeps the Bitcoin process secure by chronologically adding new transactions (or blocks) to the chain and keeping them in the que.
+Mining, or processing, keep the Bitcoin process secure by chronologically adding new transactions (or blocks) to the chain and keeping them in the queue.
 Blocks are chopped off as each transaction is finalized, codes decoded, and bitcoins passed or exchanged.